adamsoliev/bearblog/intro-sql/blogpost.md

 This turned out to be the right abstaction for databases, providing a maximum degree of data independence (separating the logical view of data from its physical storage) and effectively solving issues of data inconsistency.

 This data independence then provided a basis for high-level query languages.
 Early attempts such as COLARD and RIL were based on predicate calculus, limiting their reach to a small group of specialists.
-This general inaccessiblity inspired SQUARE, which simplified database interaction quite a bit but still relied on the terse mathematical notation.
+This general inaccessibility inspired SQUARE, which simplified database interaction quite a bit but still relied on the terse mathematical notation.
 This was solved by SEQUEL (now SQL), which introduced the accessible, English-keyword template form used today [^2].

 # <a id="basic-sql" href="#table-of-contents">Basic SQL</a>